welkineins/tool-list/README.md

 ## Social Network
 - [Buffer](https://buffer.com/) - A better way to share on social media.
 Social media management for marketers and agencies

+## Virtualization
+- [Packer](https://www.packer.io/) - Packer is easy to use and automates the creation of any type of machine image.
+It embraces modern configuration management by encouraging you to use automated scripts to install and configure the software within your Packer-made images.